Rikvin Pte Ltd

 4 Things to Avoid when Creating a Job Ad in Singapore

-Amid greater scrutiny and to help you understand what phrasings could be deemed as problematic in your job advertisement, we will summarize TAFEP’s tips below.
-Mindfulness to these areas could potentially save you from the pain of unnecessary brand injury and loss in consumer confidence.
+Amid greater scrutiny and to help you understand what phrasings could be deemed problematic in your job advertisement, we will summarise TAFEP’s tips below.
+Mindfulness in these areas could potentially save you from the pain of unnecessary brand injury and loss of consumer confidence.

 1. Avoid Terms That Marginalize Singaporeans